ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-geml-datamart_en.md

 # Experimental Global Environmental eMuLator (GDPS-GEML) data in GRIB2 format

 The Global Environmental eMuLator (GEML) is a component of the [experimental Global Deterministic Prediction System (GDPS)](readme_gdps_en.md#data-of-the-experimental-global-deterministic-prediction-system) and is an artificial intelligence (AI)-based weather emulator trained on past atmospheric states.

+More specifically, this GEML model is based on data compatible with the ¼°, 13-level version of the [GraphCast model (Lam et al. 2023)](https://www.science.org/doi/10.1126/science.adi2336) from DeepMind.
+It was trained and refined by ECCC, using ECMWF’s ERA5 data (1979-2016) and operational analyses (2016-2021).

 Forecasts are carried out twice daily, each with a 10-day lead time.
 It generates the reference large-scale temperature and horizontal wind fields, toward which GDPS’s GEM forecasts are spectrally nudged.
 The geographical coverage is global with a horizontal resolution of 28 km.
 Data is available on 13 pressure levels, and employs a uniform latitude–longitude grid with 0.25-degree grid resolution.
 Six atmospheric variables defined on the 13 pressure levels, along with 4 surface variables are available every 6 hours.

 ## Data location